soraef/x_storage/packages/x_storage_firebase/README.md

 # x_storage_firebase

-A package that provides Firebase Storage driver for XStorage.
+A package that provides Firebase Storage provider for XStorage.
 It enables file operations such as saving, loading, and deleting files using Firebase Storage.

 ## Features

-- XStorage driver implementation for Firebase Storage
+- XStorage provider implementation for Firebase Storage
 - File save, load, delete, and existence check operations
 - Compliance with Firebase Storage security rules